LeahAzure/Fabula-Ultima-Class--Magical-Girl/README.md

 Compatability: Foundry v12 with the ProjectFU system

-Install manually by adding the module manifest: https://github.com/LeahAzure/Fabula-Ultima-Class--Magical-Girl/releases/latest/download/module.json
+Install manually by adding the module manifest: when I can get it working I'll post it Sorry

 Credits: